 Strauss and Howe’s work must be understood in context, as perhaps the most popular current model in the very large and very old literature of social cycle theory.
 Historians and theorists including Nikolai Kondratieff, Joseph Schumpeter, Arthur Schlesinger (Sr & Jr), Pitirim Sorokin, William Thompson, Arnold Toynbee, and Quinny Wright have all offered promising data-backed social cycle models.
 This nascent field will need a lot more funding and attention in order for its full foresight benefits to emerge.

-Regular cycle models like Strauss-Howe’s are fine to propose, and they seem to weakly operate in all cultures (with different labels for each generation in each culture, of course).
+Regular cycle models like Strauss-Howe’s are fine to propose, and my read on their evidence so far convinces me they do at least weakly operate in all cultures (with different labels for each generation in each culture, of course).
 Every new generation wants to differentiate from their parents, and some of this action-reaction is identifiable as a cyclic response.

 Social cycle theory also has many Phase Models, not Generational Models, in which each social values phase, which may be long or short, provides the seeds for generating the next phase in the cycle.
 In Phase Models, individual social values phases may thus be short or long, depending on the adaptiveness of each phase’s set of values to the contingent environment in which it finds itself when it emerges.